Frequently Asked Questions (FAQs)

 - the availability of a depositor compensation scheme (see Q1).

-However, there can be no certainty that any one banking group will not fail, a fact that has become more apparent during the global financial crisis seen in recent years.
+However, there can be no certainty that any one banking group will not fail, a fact that became more apparent during the global financial crisis seen in recent years.
 There is no ultimate safeguard and depositors are advised to review and consider all sources of information available to them on any bank that they are considering depositing money with (see Q14).

 Q10: How can I find out if a bank is regulated by you?